bbauska/Coursera-Bootstrap/readme.md

 want to be able to introduce the same navigation bar to the aboutus.HTML page.

-Before we get there, let\'s go to the footer here.
+Before we get there, let&apos;s go to the footer here.
 And then you notice that in the footer, we have these links.

 I want to be able to update this link also to point to aboutus.HTML so that even by clicking the link in my footer, I would still go to the about page.

-Now, going back up here, what I\'m going to do is simply copy this code of this navigation bar from here.
+Now, going back up here, what I&apos;m going to do is simply copy this code of this navigation bar from here.

 And then, go to aboutus.HTML page and then paste that into my